 - It helps inspire a love of giving – the kids enjoy giving cards to each other and like making their friends smile.
-If that can help keep a spirit of generosity in them, writing cards is a very small price to pay.
-I also like watching my children choose specific cards for each child as that shows thoughtfulness and consideration.
+If that can help keep a spirit of generosity in the children, writing cards is a very small price to pay.
+I also like watching my children choose specific cards for each classmate as that shows thoughtfulness and consideration.

 - Sitting down to write cards is a nice quiet activity in amongst the hassle and bustle of this time of year.
 Plus, kids are often very tired and lacking in resilience around now (I know mine are struggling!) so some quiet time is really good for them.

-- It keeps the kids sitting quietly for a while – for me, I got a bit of tidying up around them done while they sat and wrote cards happily at the table.
+And having the kids sitting quietly for a while can be nice for parents, too!
+For me, I got a bit of tidying up around them done while they sat writing cards happily at the table.

 So far, my kids have enjoyed writing cards to their classmates so much, they have written more – to me, to my husband, to other school friends…